Budgeted Balance Sheet Definition

 (9) Reference from the financing budget

-(10) Reference from the last actual balance sheet, plus projected budgeted net earnings
+(10) Reference from the last actual balance sheet, plus projected budgeted net profits

 Other Budgeted Balance Sheet Issues

 The totals of the asset side and the liability and equity side of the balance sheet are supposed to equal each other, but this may not be the case if the balance sheet is compiled using an electronic spreadsheet that has not been properly configured.
 If so, the person compiling the budget may elect to manually insert the difference between the two totals in a "plug" account, such as Other Assets or Other Liabilities.
 If the amount of this plug is material, it can call into question the reliability of the information in the budgeted balance sheet, and so may trigger an examination of the assumptions and formulas used to construct the balance sheet.